vaadin/bookstore-example/README.md

 ## Prerequisites

-The project can be imported into the IDE of your choice, with Java 8 or 11 installed, as a Maven project.
+The project can be imported into the IDE of your choice, with Java 21 installed, as a Maven project.

 ## Project Structure